AdaCore/gprconfig_kb/README.md

 	$ ../bootstrap.sh --with-xmlada=../../xmlada.git --prefix=$HOME/bootstrap

-With this boostrapped `gprbuild`, you can build XML/Ada and `gprbuild` as documented below.
+With this bootstrapped `gprbuild`, you can build XML/Ada and `gprbuild` as documented below.

 Configuring